wordpress-connector-for-mobilizon/connector-mobilizon/README.md

 ### Release procedure

 1. Make sure `changelog.txt` is up-to-date.
-2. Use a new version number and copy over the new section into `readme.txt`.
+2. Create a new section with a new version number.
+3. Copy over the new section into `readme.txt`.
-3. Update `package.json` with the same version number.
+4. Update `package.json` with the same version number.
-4. Update the `package-lock.json`: `npm i --package-lock-only`
+5. Update the `package-lock.json`: `npm i --package-lock-only`
-5. Build: `npm run build-prod`
+6. Build: `npm run build-prod`
-6. Make sure screenshots are up-to-date.
+7. Make sure screenshots are up-to-date.
-7. Copy the built plugin into `/trunk` of SVN.
+8. Copy the built plugin into `/trunk` of SVN.
-8. Create a new tag of the new version: `svn cp trunk tags/<version>`
+9. Create a new tag of the new version: `svn cp trunk tags/<version>`
-9. Check the version number occurrences in both folders.
+10. Check the version number occurrences in both folders.
+11. Make sure to handle exclamation and question marks in `svn status`.
-10. Commit everything together to the release SVN: `svn ci -m "release version <version>"` Make sure to add new files beforehand.
+12. Commit everything together to the release SVN: `svn ci -m "release version <version>"`
-11. Commit the new version in git with the same message.
+13. Commit the new version in git with the same message.
-12. Tag the new version: `git tag v<version>`
+14. Tag the new version: `git tag v<version>`
-13. Push the new tag to the repository: `git push --tags`
+15. Push the new tag to the repository: `git push --tags`
-14. Append `-next` to the version number in `package.json`.
+16. Append `-next` to the version number in `package.json`.
-15. Update the `package-lock.json`: `npm i --package-lock-only`
+17. Update the `package-lock.json`: `npm i --package-lock-only`
-16. Commit: `git commit -am "prepare next release"`
+18. Commit: `git commit -am "prepare next release"`

 ### Other commands